Frequently Asked Questions

 I currently do not take insurance, although starting on Jan.
 1, 2019 a new bill called LD 1030 goes into effect, which will require that Maine-based insurances cover my services as an out-of-network provider.
 Call the number on your insurance card to find out what your out-of-network benefits are.

-Additionally, I can provide a Super Bill at the time of an appointment that you may submit to insurance and claim your out-of-network benefits.
+Upon request, I will provide a Super Bill at the time of an appointment that you may submit to insurance and claim your out-of-network benefits.

 LD 1030 FAQ